~ anton@antonsatt

 Phase 3: Strategic Recommendations

-Evaluated three paths: optimize on AWS (20–30% savings), migrate to a Swedish managed provider (40–50% savings), or full self-hosting at a Swedish datacenter (60–70% savings).
+Evaluated three paths: optimize on AWS (20 to 30% savings), migrate to a Swedish managed provider (40 to 50% savings), or full self-hosting at a Swedish datacenter (60 to 70% savings).
 Each option came with honest trade-offs around risk, team skill requirements, and operational burden.

 Phase 4: Migration Planning (Proposed)

 Proposed a migration roadmap with service-by-service equivalents: Kubernetes for ECS, self-hosted PostgreSQL for RDS, MinIO for S3, Cloudflare for CloudFront, and Grafana + Prometheus replacing CloudWatch.
-The plan is currently with the company for review and decision.
+I left the plan with the team to take or leave.

 Key Findings